< Retour

 LIGNE / Conservation des écosystèmes agricoles et des espèces cynégétiques

-Graduated in Biology from the University of Barcelona, specializing in Biodiversity.
-Currently pursuing a Master's degree in Bioinformatics and Biostatistics at the Universitat Oberta de Catalunya.
-Certified expert bird ringer.
-Other relevant education: specialist in ArcGIS applied to Environmental Management (TYC Formación), Environmental Impact Assessment (Geoinnova Formación).
+Graduated in Biology from the University of Barcelona, specializing in Biodiversity, and currently pursuing a Master’s in Bioinformatics and Biostatistics at the Open University of Catalonia.
+Certified expert bird ringer, with additional training in ArcGIS applied to environmental management (TYC Formación) and Environmental Impact Assessment (Geoinnova Formación).

-- Freelance biologist for 4 years: design, implementation, and writing of Fauna Inventories (birds and bats) for Environmental Impact Assessments of wind farm projects in Catalunya; nature guide for the Iberian Peninsula and Morocco (Naturetrek, United Kingdom); bird sampling in wetland and mountain areas in Catalunya.
+Independent biologist working on the design, execution, and reporting of wildlife inventories (birds and bats) for Environmental Impact Assessments of wind energy projects in Catalonia.
+He has also worked as a nature guide across the Iberian Peninsula and Morocco (Naturetrek, UK) and conducted bird surveys in aquatic and mountain areas of Catalonia.

 Keywords